 If an extension is granted but the tax was not paid by the statutory due date, late payment penalties will be assessed until the tax is paid (income tax at 1/2 of 1% per month up to 25% of the tax due; net worth tax at 10%).
-Also, interest will be assessed at the rate of 12% per annum from the statutory due date until the tax is paid in full.
+Also, interest will be assessed as specified on page 6 from the statutory due date until the tax is paid in full.
 Late payment penalties and interest accrue from the statutory due date regardless of an extension.
 Georgia law prohibits granting an extension of more than six months from the due date of the return.